Generating Support Bundles

 You can install the support-bundle plugin using krew or install it manually from the release archives.

-plugin is already present on all of the control plane nodes.
+For Replicated Embedded Cluster and Replicated kURL installations, the support-bundle plugin is automatically installed on all of the control plane nodes.
 You can skip this prerequisite.

 Install or Upgrade using krew